GLOBAL MARKETS-ECB takes focus as trade war worries simmer

 By Marc Jones

-LONDON, March 8 (Reuters) - A sense of calm returned to global markets on Thursday, as traders took a break from worrying about a global trade war and focused instead on how fast the European Central Bank will end its 2.5 trillion euro stimulus programme.
+LONDON, March 8 (Reuters) - Relative calm returned to global markets on Thursday, as traders took a brief break from worrying about a global trade war and focused back on how fast the European Central Bank will end its 2.5 trillion euro stimulus programme.

-European and Asian share markets edged up — the former for a fourth day — after U.S. President Donald Trump suggested he may spare some key trade partners in his push to introduce protectionist tariffs.
+Both European and Asian share markets edged higher — the former for a fourth day — after U.S. President Donald Trump’s push to introduce protectionist tariffs was tempered by signs he could spare some key trade partners.

-Germany’s Dax and the euro both lingered in the red though as a bigger-than-expected drop in German industrial orders reinforced caution ahead of a 1330 ECB news conference and after the weekend’s inconclusive Italian election.
+Germany’s Dax and the euro both lingered in the red though as a bigger-than-expected drop in German industrial orders reinforced euro zone caution after the weekend’s inconclusive Italian election.

-It may all argue for a more neutral message from ECB chief Mario Draghi.
-Euro zone rates are still sub-zero but markets are watching for any signal on when it will end more than three years of unprecedented money printing.
+It may all argue for a more neutral message from ECB chief Mario Draghi later.
+Markets are on high alert for any signal on when it will end more than three years of unprecedented money printing.

 “They have stretched out the (buying) cycle and that made sense to us,” said Shoqat Bunglawala, Head of the Global Portfolio Solutions Group for EMEA and Asia Pacific at Goldman Sachs Asset Management.